theHostileNegotiator/KWBandage/PatchNotes.md

 	* Normalised values with GDI Harvester
 3. ZOCOM Harvester had no unique Rubble Model, Debris and Damaged Textures, using GDI textures.
 	* Created new models for Rubble, Debris and created new textures.
+#### MCV
+1. Subfaction MCVs when trained from their respective Warfactory would have the Created voice line delayed.
+Additionally, all built from the Reclamation Hub suffer the same problem
+	* Unit Voice Array had ObjectSpecificEntry for when unit is created from Warfactory.
+All referenced GDI Warfactory.
+Changed to reference their own Warfactory and added the Reclamation Hub SpecificEntry for each faction.
 #### Wolverine
 1. Did not play a seperate animation when EMPed.
 Instead it continued to loop the animation it was in before EMP strike
 	* Other Mech units used the Bored animation.
 This technique was applied